-The College of Psychiatric and Neurologic Pharmacists Foundation (CPNPF) is now in its second year of working to promote state-of-the art and essential treatments for people affected by psychiatric and neurologic illness.
+The College of Psychiatric and Neurologic Pharmacists Foundation is committed to advancing comprehensive, evidence-based treatment for individuals affected by psychiatric and neurologic disorders.

 The CPNP Foundation works to accomplish this mission by:

-Securing funds to support the mission of the CPNP Foundation.
+Securing funds to support the research, educational, and philanthropic goals of the Foundation.

 I want to donate to support these CPNP Foundation signature events at the following level: